yousty/event_store_client/docs/catch_up_subscriptions.md

 ### Subscribing to $all

 Subscribing to the `$all` stream is much like subscribing to a regular stream.
 The only difference is how you need to specify the stream position.
-For the `$all` stream, you have to provide `:from_position` hash instead, which consists of two integers - `:commit_position` and `:prepare_position` positions.
+For the `$all` stream, you have to provide the `:from_position` hash, which consists of two integers, `:commit_position` and `:prepare_position`.
 The `:from_position` value can accept `:start` and `:end` values as well.

-The corresponding `$all` subscription will subscribe from the event after the one at commit position `1056` and prepare position `1056`.
+The following `$all` subscription will subscribe from the event after the one at commit position `1056` and prepare position `1056`:

-Please note that this position will need to be a legitimate position in `$all`.

 ```ruby
 EventStoreClient.client.subscribe_to_all(handler: proc { |res| }, options: { from_position: { commit_position: 1056, prepare_position: 1056 } })
 ```

+Please note that the given position needs to be a legitimate position in the `$all` stream.

 ## Subscribing to a stream for live updates